kolonist/node-xwhois/README.md

 - DNS information
 - GeoLocation information simultaneously using MaxMind and IP2Location databases

-# System requirements

-You need node.js v4 and later to use this library without `--harmony` switches.

 # Installation

 You can install it with this command: